Be Energy Efficient

 Identify energy savings

-The Department of Energy and Climate Change produced a guide for small and medium sized businesses looking to reduce their energy consumption.
-These ideas are relevant to all organisations.
+Use this guide from government for small and medium sized businesses looking to reduce their energy consumption.
 It covers everything from heating, lighting and equipment.
-The full guide can be accessed here.

 The Carbon Trust provides a range of guides to help businesses identify opportunities to reach net-zero.